 These beautiful entry gates are in Latin and say "Virtus Sola Invicta" or bravery alone is invincible.

+These are 2 of the remaining garage doors.
 This beautiful old oak stair leads you from the original entry court to the library.

 This intricate wattle and daub was from an addition when the Langleys were doing well financially.
 The parts of the house with simpler woodwork would have been needed additions when they weren't as flush.